Miolus/invitechecker-docs/docs/index.md

 # InviteChecker Documentation

 Welcome to the InviteChecker Documentation.
-This is the home for references on how to use InviteChecker.
+This is the home for references on how to use InviteChecker - the best invite tracking app for discord.

 ### Discover InviteChecker